william-lima-p/fitter-happier-more-productive/README.md

 Now, I calculate the percentage of three categories of chords:

 - Category 1: minor and diminished chords

 - Category 2: suspended chords

 - Category 3: other chords

 Suspended chords are ambiguous, in the sense that they are neither sad nor happy.
 It depends entirely on which chord they resolve into.
-So they are separated in its own category.
+So they are separated into their own category.

-Then, we compute the coefficient *Category 3* minus *Category 1*, which is between -1 and 1, and then embed the image into the interval \[0,1\].
+Then, we compute the coefficient *Category 3* minus *Category 1*, which is between -1 and 1, and then embed the image into the interval $[0,1]$.

 ``` r
 get_chord_coefficients <- function(chords){